 RS: I’m currently working on a science fiction spy novel that’s set in modern-day Russia.
 This is something I started at the start of the year, but then got side-tracked with a new story for the Exodus Universe that takes place in the 30th Recently, my mind has been so focused on the spy novel that I’ve returned to working on it, so the new Exodus story has been tabled for now.
 I have about fourteen unfinished manuscripts laying around, waiting for me to complete them.
 I’ve resigned myself I’ll never be able to write all the stories I have circulating in my head.

 Robert Stadnik is a science fiction writer, author of the Exodus starship adventure series and Exodus Universe novels.
 Originally from Southern California, Robert has lived in Phoenix, Arizona for over twenty years.
 He travels extensively for work here in the U.S. and internationally, meeting people from all walks of life.
-For more information, please visit: //robertstadnik.com/
+For more information, please visit: https://robertstadnik.com/